 - 2.1 Suspicion of fraud may be captured through a number of means.
 This includes internal audit work, external audit, whistleblowing, or any member of staff noticing or suspecting that something is "not quite right".
 In all cases the Director should be alerted to the matter without delay.
-In the Director's absence (or if the Director is the suspected perpetrator or is somehow implicated in the fraud/potential fraud), another member of the senior management team should be informed so that they can inform the Chairperson. - 2.2 The Director (or in their absence or inability to participate, another member of senior staff) will as soon as possible and normally within 24 hours, convene a meeting with the Depute Director and/or Corporate Services & Assurance Manager and Chairperson to decide on initial action to be taken (this will be known as the Fraud Response Group).
-This action will normally involve: - Identify someone to act as Investigating Officer (or Co-ordinating Officer if a separate police investigation is ongoing) - this should normally be a member of the senior management team or the internal auditor - Informing external auditors of the matter and agreeing arrangements for keeping the external auditors informed about progress/outcome - Considering how to secure records/assets and prevent further loss - Seeking legal advice from the Association's solicitors, as required - Confirming responsibilities and arrangements for submitting relevant regulatory notifications, for example raising a notifiable event - Confirming requirements and arrangements for notifying funders - Agreeing membership of the Fraud Response Group going forward
+In the Director's absence (or if the Director is the suspected perpetrator or is somehow implicated in the fraud/potential fraud), another member of senior staff should be informed so that s/he can inform the Chairperson. - 2.2 The Director (or in his/her absence or inability to participate, another member of senior staff) will as soon as possible and normally within 24 hours, convene a meeting with the Housing Services Manager, finance agent and Chairperson to decide on initial action to be taken (this will be known as the Fraud Response Group).
+This action will normally involve: - Engaging the internal auditor to act as Investigating Officer and undertake an investigation - Informing external auditors of the matter and agreeing arrangements for keeping the external auditors informed about progress/outcome - Considering how to secure records/assets and prevent further loss - Seeking legal advice from the Association's solicitors, as required - Confirming responsibilities and arrangements for submitting relevant regulatory notifications, for example raising a notifiable event - Confirming requirements and arrangements for notifying funders - Agreeing membership of the Fraud Response Group going forward